adityadani/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/px-metro/1-install-px.md

 The goal of this doc is to setup a single Portworx cluster that spans across multiple Kubernetes clusters.

 ## Pre-requisites
-* **Kubernetes Clusters**: You should have at least two kubernetes clusters which are a part of the same metropolitan area network with a network latency of 500ms between them.
+* **Kubernetes Clusters**: You should have at least two Kubernetes clusters which are a part of the same metropolitan area network with a network latency of 500ms between them.
 * **Version**: A single Portworx cluster of v2.1 or later release needs to be installed on both clusters.
-Also requires stork v2.2+ on both the clusters.
+Also requires Stork v2.2+ on both the clusters.
 * **Secret Store** : Make sure you have configured a [secret store](/key-management) on both your clusters.
 This will be used to store the credentials for the objectstore.
 * **Network Connectivity**: Ports between 9001 and 9020 should be open between the two Kubernetes clusters.
 * **External Kvdb**: A kvdb like etcd or consul setup outside of the Kubernetes clusters.